 Are your agents hitting their daily call quota?
 Do you know whether they’re following up with web leads promptly?
 How do you hold your team accountable?

-In this post, we’ve looked at five reasons why streamlined leasing makes sense for multifamily property management companies:
+In this post, we’ve looked at five multifamily leasing tips:

 - Sales Breadth & Depth

 - Leasing Agent Accountability